 Be prepared to let go

 Once you have found an adopter for your pet who is prepared to take over their care and seems to be a safe home, it is time to let go of your pet.
-Provide the adopter with the most complete information you have on your pet, including any medical records if you are having them, and give them any other notes you have about your pet's personality, likes or dislikes.
+Provide the adopter with the complete information you have on your pet, including any medical records if you have them, and give them any other notes you have about your pet’s personality, likes or dislikes.

 It is important to remember that you cannot expect the next owner to care for your pet in exactly the same way that you cared for them.
 If you took your time getting to know the adopter and feel they are going to provide a safe home, it is time to let them take over ownership of your pet.
 Even if the new owner said you can visit the pet, or check up on them by phone or e-mail, keep in mind that this is not an invitation to become a long distance owner and critique the way they care for their pet if it differs from your routine.
 We have seen owners who give up their pet along with a weekly schedule of what foods and treats the pet is normally given, at what times, what games are played on different days and more.
-If you want to have control over that animal's life and their daily routine, you should keep your pet.
-Otherwise, trust the new owners to care for the pet appropriately and keep your visitations or check-ins to a minimum to avoid alienating the new owner and losing contact entirely.
+If you want to have control over that animal’s life and their daily routine, you should keep your pet.
+Otherwise, trust the new owners to care for the pet appropriately and keep your visitations or check-ins to a minimum to avoid alienating the original owner and losing contact entirely.

 Surrender your animal to a Rescue Group

 Depending on the species of your animal, there may be a rescue group who works with that species who can take your animal in.
-Most rescue groups are no-kill limited intake organizations, this means that a rescue group does not euthanize animals for treatable medical problems, correctable behavioral issues, or for lack of space, but they do not always have room to take in every animal in need.
+Most rescue groups are no-kill limited intake organizations; this means that a rescue group does not euthanize animals for treatable medical problems, correctable behavioral issues, or for lack of space, but they do not always have room to take in every animal in need.
 They avoid euthanizing animals because they close their doors when they are full to ensure they can continue to care for the animals that they have until they are adopted.

 Research local rescue groups in your area to find one that works with the species of animal you are in.
 Before you contact the rescue, take time to find out as much information about them as possible.
 Review their adoption policies, fees, and requirements to make sure you feel they would adopt out your pet safely.
 See if you can find reviews or public pages for them online to get an idea of how they interact with the public, and what the general public opinion of the rescue and their operations is.
 If you cannot find information about the rescue group, you may want to call local shelters or animal control in their area to ask if they have worked with the rescue group before and can provide a positive reference.

 Not everyone who claims to do rescue work is a safe person to surrender your animal to.
 There are numerous cases where people who work in animal rescue taking on too animals for them to be properly cared for, or there are people who are actually hoarders that advertise themselves as rescuers.
-Generally, but not always, a rescue group who is established as a non-profit will be a safer organization to work with than one or more individuals who are not united in a formal organization.
+Generally, but not always, a rescue group who is established as a non-profit will be a safer organization to work with that one or more individuals who are not united in a formal organization.
 This does not mean that every individual who does rescue work but is not associated with a non-profit is dangerous to give your animal to.
 Take the time and check their reputation online, and ask other rescue groups or shelters if they have worked with them before.

 Contact the rescue group as early in the process of finding your pet a new home as possible.
 If you can look for a home for your pet, contact the rescue and let them know you are seeking a home for your pet but that you would like to know if they can take your pet if you are unable to place them after a certain date.
 This will give the rescue group a chance to tell you about their current available space, and let you know if they are expecting to have space open when you need to surrender your animal or if they will still be full by their estimation.
 Keep in mind that most rescues cannot guarantee that they can take your animal if you cannot place them by a certain date, most rescues will take private owner surrenders only if there are not animals at risk of being euthanized at their local shelters.
 This means while they may plan to have space open, a sudden dump of critical animals at the shelter may fill up their space unexpectedly.